MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`batchingBasedOnExecutionTimeOption`** - **Batch options**<br>
 `string`.
 Optional.
 Use when `distributionBatchType = basedOnExecutionTime`.
 Allowed values: `autoBatchSize` (Automatically determine the batch time), `customTimeBatchSize` (Specify running time per batch).
 Default value: `autoBatchSize`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-This batching considers past running time to create batches of tests where each batch has approximately equal running time.
+This batching considers past running times to create batches of tests where each batch has approximately equal running time.
 Quick-running tests will be batched together, while longer-running tests may belong to a separate batch.
-When this option is used with the multi-agent job setting, total test time is reduced to a minimum.
+When this option is used with the multi-agent job setting, the total test time is reduced to a minimum.
 <!-- :::editable-content-end::: -->
 <br>